ag-informatics/ag-informatics-course/module2/HW2/README.md

     - Full documentation: https://matplotlib.org/stable/ with some introductory tutorials at: https://matplotlib.org/stable/tutorials/index.html#introductory

-## Copy the Lab Skeleton File into your Repository
+## Copy the Homework Skeleton File into your Repository
 You should have previously cloned the class repository.
 Navigate to the "ag-informatics-course" repository folder on your computer.
 Use the command "git pull" to download all the new changes.
 You should now have a folder titled "module2", with a "HW2" folder inside it.
 It will contain this README.md file and a **"HW2-skeleton.ipynb" file** This file contains the instructions for your Homework.
 You will use it like a "worksheet", filling in the blanks wherever it prompts you with "Enter code here".

 Let's move this file into your repository for you to use: